Allow me to introduce…Collagen, the underdog powerhouse

 When you lose sleep, or don’t sleep well, everything else gets bucked up.
 That’s because when we sleep, our body does a lot of cool stuff.

-- Releases growth hormones that repair damaged tissues,
+- Releases growth factors that repair damaged tissues,

 - including the muscle tissues you tore apart in your most recent training session